igntec/Asterix-And-Obelix-XXL-Romastered-AMD-GPU-Patch/readme.txt

 FOR PROGRAMMERS:

-Source code of dummy 'opengl32.dll' is provided in 'amd_patch/src' folder.
+Source code of dummy 'opengl32.dll' is provided in 'src' folder.

 ...........................................................................